banyanops/collector/README.md

 # Banyan Collector: A framework to *peek* inside containers

+Have you wondered what your container images really contain?
+If they have the very packages that are susceptible to all kinds of attacks?
+Or, if they have the configuration you expect when they are run?
+Banyan Collector provides a powerful, extensible framework to answer all these questions and more.

 Banyan Collector is a light-weight, easy to use, and modular system that allows you to launch containers from a registry, run arbitrary scripts inside them, and gather useful information.
 This framework can be used to statically analyze images for several purposes including:
 * Collect specific information from all images (e.g., packages installed)
 * Enforce policies (e.g., no unauthorized user accounts, etc.)